KTB2025/Bricken-Online-GEOG676-Fall2025/Lab04/ReadMe.md

 ---

 ## Overview
 This script uses **ArcPy** to determine which TAMU campus buildings intersect with user defined buffer zones around parking garages.
-It runs reproducibly by resetting a clean results/ folder each time.
+It runs reproducibly by resetting a clean results folder each time.

 Script Pipeline:
 1. Builds a point feature class from a CSV of garage coordinates